Create a custom HivePress extension

 While this extension is pretty simple, it covers the main aspects of the HivePress framework, so by the end of this tutorial, you should be able to create your own extension for HivePress.

 Before we begin, please make sure that you have a working WordPress installation and at least basic WordPress development skills.
-The result of this tutorial is available on GitHub, so you can browse the complete source code or download the extension to test it locally.
+The result of this tutorial is available on , so you can browse the complete source code or download the extension to test it locally.

 First, create a directory in the wp-content/plugins